-Also, consider hiring a financial adviser to help if you have the money and desire.
+Also, consider hiring a financial advisor to help if you have the money and desire.
 But don’t worry; there’s a lot you can learn on your own before you have to make that decision.

 4. How much cash do you actually have?

 You don’t need a ton of money to save or invest.
 Saving — even as little as $10 or $20 per week — is a good habit to cultivate.